 To understand the function of proteins in vivo, it is necessary to identify the constituents of supra molecular complexes precisely.
 Therefore, there are gradually increasing needs for the support to perform purification of protein complexes from tissues and cells, and to identify constituents of the complex and the target antigens in auto- immune diseases by mass spectrometry.
 This project was newly started in 2016 to respond to the needs.
-In 2018 and 2019, one research in each was performed, and one is now scheduled in 2020.
+In 2018, 2019 and 2020, one research in each was performed, and two are now scheduled in 2021.